cervejaria-ambev/safety/README.md

 - [x] **Log to Email**

 We developed a solution in order to give visibility about the algorithm.
-Mainly focused when it is schueduled in a daily basis.
+Mainly focused when it is scheduled in a daily basis.
 That way it is possible to get feedback from the algorithm sent to an e-mail, for example, if all steps was done as expected or even the accuracy and recall.

 The code is under Log_Email folder.
 We used Gmail as domain, but you can use any domain as desired or even use a local SMTP server.
 In order to do so, Google requests a pre-work, such as allowing SMTP and connections inside security central configuration.
 The steps can be seen here: